A Bond Alternative

 Fee-based fixed-indexed annuities may provide greater growth opportunity than fixed income investments with strategies that earn interest based on a market index or ETF.
 Interest is guaranteed to never be less than 0%.

 Our fee-based fixed-indexed annuities offer strategies based on the following indexes and ETFs:

 Clients may withdraw up to 10% each year without incurring early withdrawal charges or MVAs.
 This feature may be useful for portfolio rebalancing.
 Early withdrawal charges and market value adjustments may apply to withdrawals greater than the free withdrawal amount.
-For more information on product-specific early withdrawal charges and market value adjustments, refer to the Index Protector product reference guide.
+For more information on product-specific early withdrawal charges and market value adjustments, refer to the fee-based annuities product reference guide.

 Extended care and terminal illness waiver riders allow clients to withdraw their money without incurring early withdrawal charges or negative MVAs when certain criteria are met.
 There is no charge for these riders.